 Since the House of Commons is elected by a system of rep by pop: representation by population.
 Using population numbers to determine the number of representatives elected to a legislative body."rep by pop" - representation by population - it was felt at Confederation that we needed another body to give greater representation to those provinces or regions where the population was so much smaller than the central provinces of Quebec and Ontario.
 The Senate was meant to provide that regional voice.

-Until recently there were 104 members in the Senate: 24 from the Maritime provinces, 24 from Quebec, 24 from Ontario, 24 from the Western provinces, six from Newfoundland, and one each from the Yukon and the Northwest Territories.
-In 1990, Prime Minister Brian Mulroney appointed eight more senators - Conservatives like himself, naturally, to bring the total to 112.
+There are 105 seats in the Senate: 24 assigned to the Maritime provinces, 24 for Quebec, 24 for Ontario, 24 for the Western provinces, six from Newfoundland, and one each from the Yukon, the Northwest Territories and Nunavut.

 Although meant to represent the regions, the Senate is seen by many people as a patronage opportunity for governments in power, a place where they can reward their friends and allies with a comfortable sinecure.
 The Senate's supporters see it as a place of "sober second thought" where bills are examined carefully and improved in clarity and simplicity by a group of experienced minds.
 Senate reform is a recurring issue in constitutional talks and some people, particularly in the western provinces, would like to see Senate members elected from their respective provinces.